-Encephalitozoon cuniculi is an obligate intracellular microorganism primarily found in rabbits;(1) however, its presence has also been reported in many other species, such as horses, rodents, dogs, monkeys, foxes, cats, goats, and pigs.(2) This pathogen is horizontally transmitted through the consumption of food contaminated with urine-where it is absorbed in the small intestine-and through the inhalation of spores, which can infect the respiratory tract.
-Additionally, vertical transmission can occur transplacentally from mother to fetus.(1-3) The primary target sites of E. cuniculi spores are the central nervous system, especially the brain, and to a lesser extent, the kidneys, lungs, eyes, and myocardium.
-Transplacental infections frequently result in ophthalmological symptoms in young rabbits.(1-3)
+Encephalitozoon cuniculi is an obligate intracellular microorganism primarily found in rabbits;(1) however, its presence has also been reported in many other species, such as horses, rodents, dogs, monkeys, foxes, cats, goats, and pigs.(2) This pathogen is horizontally transmitted through contaminated food with urine, where it is absorbed in the small intestine, and through the inhalation of spores, which can infect the respiratory tract.
+Additionally, vertical transmission can occur transplacentally from mother to fetus.^(1-3) The primary target sites of E. cuniculi spores are the central nervous system, especially the brain, and to a lesser extent, the kidneys, lungs, eyes, and myocardium.
+Transplacental infections frequently result in ophthalmological symptoms in young rabbits.^(1-3)

-It is important to recognize that humans with immunodeficiencies are vulnerable to encephalitozoonosis.^(2, 4, 5) In Mexico, there are no reports of E. cuniculi in humans, unlike in other countries;^(4, 5) however, cases of E. intestinalis have been documented in human immunodeficiency virus patients.(6) Similarly, little is known about this disease in immunocompetent individuals, particularly those living with rabbits.

-Therefore, it is important to investigate the effects of exposure to this pathogen in companion rabbits, since encephalitozoonosis represents a risk for other rabbits and immunocompromised humans.
+Humans with immunodeficiencies are vulnerable to encephalitozoonosis.^(2,4,5) In Mexico, there are no reports of E. cuniculi in humans, unlike in other countries;^(4, 5) however, cases of E. intestinalis have been documented in human immunodeficiency virus patients.(6) Similarly, little is known about this disease in immunocompetent individuals, particularly those living with rabbits.
+Therefore, the effects of exposure to this pathogen in house rabbits will have to be investigated, since encephalitozoonosis represents a risk for other rabbits and immunocompromised humans.
 Moreover, the quality of life and life expectancy of affected animals are considerably compromised.

 The objective of this study was to determine the seroprevalence of Encephalitozoon cuniculi in companion rabbits in Mexico City using an enzyme-linked immunosorbent assay (ELISA), in order to assess exposure to the pathogen, describe the clinical manifestations of encephalitozoonosis, and analyze their association with the sex and age of the rabbits.
-Based on the literature,(7-10) we hypothesize that the seroprevalence of E. cuniculi in companion rabbits in Mexico will exceed 50 %.
+Based on the literature, (7-10) we hypothesize that the seroprevalence of E. cuniculi in companion rabbits in Mexico will exceed 50 %.

-Materials and methods
+Materials and methods Ethical statement

-Ethical statement

-This research was approved by Comité Interno para el Cuidado y Uso de los Animales (CICUA) of the Universidad Nacional Autónoma de México (UNAM), Facultad de Medicina Veterinaria y Zootecnia (registry number 0691) and was carried out with the prior consent of the rabbits' caregivers.
+This research was approved by Comité Interno para el Cuidado y Uso de los Animales (CICUA) of the Universidad Nacional Autónoma de México (UNAM), Facultad de Medicina Veterinaria y Zootecnia (registry number 0691), and was carried out with the prior consent of the rabbits' caregivers.